GrecoAgus/PVT-by-Greec/README.md

 ## Contact

-Contact: pvt.student657@passfwd.com
-If you find any bugs, errors, or inconsistencies in the values, or have suggestions for improving the application, please contact the email address provided so we can correct them.
+If you find any bugs, errors, or inconsistencies in the values, or have suggestions for improving the app, please contact pvt.student657@passfwd.com for corrections.